If you want to be happy and successful, it’s incredibly important that you know your worth.

 Inaction breeds doubt and fear.
 Action breeds confidence and courage.
 If you want to conquer fear, do not sit home and think about it.
 Go out and get busy.” – Dale Carnegie

 Taking action comes from a strong sense of self-worth.
 Know your worth and taking action won’t seem as scary.
-Action, motion, consistency all help build on your self-worth and confidence.
+Action, motion, consistency all help build your self-worth and confidence.
 Get moving and get busy.

 Related post – Are You All Talk and No Action and How to Turn That Around?